"

 Key Terms/Concepts

-Carter’s classification – (1) the target of the crime, (2) the instrument of the crime, (3) incidental to the crime, and also (4) crimes associated with the prevalence of computers
+Carter’s classification – (1) the target of the crime, (2) the instrument of the crime, (3) incidental to the crime, and (4) crimes associated with the prevalence of computers

-Computer Crime describes is a broad range of offenses that are like traditional forms of the same non-computer offense, e.g., larceny or fraud.
-Sam McQuade III (2006) describes computer crime as “Traditional crime committed in a non-traditional way” or as what Peter N. Grabosky refers to as, “The same old wine in new bottles” (OJP, 2000).
+Computer Crime describes a broad range of offenses that are like traditional forms of the same non-computer offense, e.g., larceny or fraud.
+Sam McQuade III (2006) defines computer crime as “Traditional crime committed in a non-traditional way” or as what Peter N. Grabosky refers to as “The same old wine in new bottles” (OJP, 2000).
 Some of them are the same as non-computer offenses, such as larceny or fraud, except that a computer or the Internet is used in the commission of the crime.
 Others, like hacking, are uniquely related to computers.
 Read on to find out what kinds of activities are considered computer crimes and how to protect yourself from them.

 Cybercrime is any criminal offense (e.g., fraud, theft, or distribution of child pornography [CP]) committed using a computer specially to access without authorization, transmit, or manipulate data via the Internet or otherwise aided by various forms of computer technology, such as the use of online social networks to bully others or sending sexually explicit digital photos with a smart phone.

 Cyber victimization is one consequence of technology use.
 Cyber victimization is defined as experiencing aggressive behaviors via information and communication technologies, such as the internet, gaming consoles, and mobile phones.
-Gordon and Ford two-category scheme – a two-category scheme to classify cybercrimes into (a) Type I offenses and (b) Type II offenses.
+Gordon and Ford’s two-category scheme – a two-category scheme to classify cybercrimes into (a) Type I offenses and (b) Type II offenses.

-Refer to the course learning management system (LMS); that is Blackboard (BB), for the correct due date.
+Refer to the course learning management system (LMS), that is Blackboard (BB), for the correct due date.
 In addition, submit your work via BB for grading.

 Discussion Questions

 1. Considering that technology and digital platforms are constantly evolving, how do these changes impact the definition and scope of cybercrime?
-Discuss how the dynamic nature of technology challenges law enforcement and legal frameworks in identifying and prosecuting cybercrime activities.

-2. Describe the implications of the borderless nature of cybercrime for international law enforcement cooperation.
+3. Describe the implications of the borderless nature of cybercrime for international law enforcement cooperation.
 How do varying definitions and legal frameworks across countries complicate efforts to combat cybercrime on a global scale?

-3. How can criminological theories and research help in identifying the motivations behind cybercriminal activities and aid in developing effective prevention strategies?
+4. How can criminological theories and research help in identifying the motivations behind cybercriminal activities and aid in developing effective prevention strategies?

-4. With cybercrime constantly evolving, what are some of the latest trends and emerging threats in the digital world?
+5. With cybercrime constantly evolving, what are some of the latest trends and emerging threats in the digital world?
 Also, discuss how law enforcement agencies can use criminological research to anticipate and prepare for future cybercrime tactics.

-5. Discuss the importance of studying cybercrime from a victimology perspective.
+6. Discuss the importance of studying cybercrime from a victimology perspective.
 How can understanding the sociological aspects of cybercrime help in developing better support systems and interventions for victims?

 Supplemental Resources